flairysky/secretsobservatory/posts/poem_first_act.md

 excerpt: "A poem: first act"
 ---

-> All art is at once surface and symbol.<br> Those who go beneath the surface do so at their peril. <br> Those who read the symbol do so at their peril.<br>
+> All art is at once surface and symbol.<br> Those who go beneath the surface do so at their peril. <br> Those who read the symbol do so at their peril.
+>
 > Oscar Wilde[ref:Wilde1891]

 Before we begin, I must mention that all pictures used in this particular session are not rigorous in any sense, but in my experience help stimulate thought and a perception of a certain perspective about mathematics I would like to convey.
 Thus, one should not take these pictures literally.